Tecumseh “TC” Britt, Jr., 89, of Minter City passed away April 27, 2019, at his home surrounded by his family.

 In lieu of flowers, the family requests gifts in Mr. Britt’s memory be made to the Minter City Methodist Church.

-To send flowers to T. C. Britt, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of T. C. Britt, Jr., please visit our floral store.